Coq d'Or (restaurant)

-Coq d'Or (French for Golden Chicken) is a defunct restaurant in Rotterdam in the Netherlands.
+Coq d'Or (French for Golden Chicken) is a defunct restaurant in Rotterdam, Netherlands.
 It was a fine dining restaurant that was awarded one Michelin star in 1957 and retained that rating until 1989.

 After a change of course, the restaurant lost its star in 1989.
 In 1995 the name of the restaurant was changed to "Restaurant Kip" (Dutch for Chicken).